-Our monthly meetings are held on the 1st Thursday of each month at 2:00 pm at the Hemet Public Library, 300 E. Latham, Hemet, CA in the upstairs conference room, please feel free to attend a complimentary meeting and if you like us we'd love to have you join our society.
+Our monthly meetings are held on the 2nd Thursday of each month at 2:00 pm at the Hemet Public Library, 300 E. Latham, Hemet, CA, September through May, check our calendar for details .
+Please feel free to attend a complimentary meeting and if you like us we'd love to have you join our society.
 Click HERE for a membership application.

-At the Duffin Heritage Room we have 3 computers available for patron use, all with the following free subscription websites: Ancestry, NEHGS "American Ancestors", Fold3, GenealogyBank and Newspapers.com, In addition we have a microfilm reader/printer, not to mention over 6,000 books, periodicals, maps and other resources.
-Stop in and let one our friendly volunteers show you around, you never know what you will find.
+At the Duffin Heritage Room we have 4 computers available for patron use, all with the following free subscription websites: Ancestry, New England Historical & Genelogical Society website "American Ancestors", Fold3, GenealogyBank and Newspapers.com, In addition we have a microfilm reader/printer, not to mention almost 7,000 books, maps and other resources.
+Stop in and let one of our friendly volunteers show you around, you never know what you will find.

 The HSJGS has undertaken a project to list all Obituaries in our local newspapers.
-We have uploaded 61,000 names to our area death database, we have another 60,000 plus to be added in the upcoming months.
-These names were taken from the Press Enterprise, Hemet News and Valley Chronicle.
-Use the convenient search box under area deaths to search and if you find an obituary you would like to request a copy of, click research request on the left side of the screen, print the request form and send it to us, we will do the rest.
+We have uploaded over 136,000 names to our obituaries/deaths database.
+These names were taken from the Press Enterprise, Hemet News, Valley Chronicle and the San Jacinto Valley Register.
+Use the convenient search box under obituaries/deaths on the left side of the screen in the green area, to search and if you find an obituary you would like to request a copy of, click research request on the left side of the screen, print the request form and send it to us, we will do the rest.

 In the upcoming months we will also be adding names from our local History Book Past and Present and the San Jacinto Cemetery Book, so watch this site for announcements as those changes happen.